openstack-archive/senlin/doc/source/user/policies.rst

 Note that in this command you can use the name, the ID or the "short ID" to specify the policy object you want to delete.
-If the specified criteria cannot match any policy objects, you will get a ``PolicyNotFound`` exception.
+If the specified criteria cannot match any policy objects, you will get a ``ResoureNotFound`` exception.
-If more than one policy matches the criteria, you will get an error message.
+If more than one policy matches the criteria, you will get a ``MultipleChoices`` exception.

 See Also
 ~~~~~~~~